ElementsProject/lightning/doc/PLUGINS.md

 ### The `getmanifest` method

-The `getmanifest` method is required for all plugins and will be called on startup without any params.
+The `getmanifest` method is required for all plugins and will be called on startup with optionsl parameters (in particular, it may have `allow-deprecated-apis: false`, but you should accept others).
 It MUST return a JSON object similar to this example:

 ```json
 {